Essential Components of a Cyber Incident Response Plan Template

 Playbooks: Instead of creating one single cyber incident response plan, we prefer to create incident response playbooks.
 Before you do that, work on creating organisation-specific scenarios.

 You can also check out our specific Ransomware Checklist and Ransomware Response Checklist.
-While the former help you prepare for a ransomware attack, the latter is a quick reference guide on what to do once you've been attacked.
+While the former helps you prepare for a ransomware attack, the latter is a quick reference guide on what to do once you've been attacked.

 - Processes and procedures: This is where it gets interesting.
 We must make it clear that we are not advocating that you don't create any documents.